pactflow/example-bi-directional-provider-postman/README.md

 ## OS/Platform specific considerations

-The makefile has been configured to run on Unix/Windows and MacOS based systems, and tested against Github Ctions
+The makefile has been configured to run on Unix/Windows and MacOS based systems, and tested against Github Actions

 They can be run locally on Unix/Windows and MacOS, or on Windows via [WSL2](https://docs.microsoft.com/en-us/windows/wsl/install) or a shell with bash.